afragen/the-events-calendar-pro-alarm/readme.txt

 = Where can I report bugs? =

-Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/events-calendar-pro-alarm).
+Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-pro-alarm).

 == Screenshots ==

 1. Additional Fields settings.

 == Changelog ==

+= 1.02 =
+* Fixes for WP Repository display

 = 1.01 =
 * Bump to publish correctly